So what is Kata?

 Mike Rother used the term ‘Kata’ because he presents practise routines that can be used to develop the mindset, skills, and habits he observed at Toyota.

-To help us develop the systematic, scientific way of thinking and acting (the upper section of my underwater iceberg), he developed a behaviour model called the Improvement Kata.
+To help us develop the systematic, scientific way of thinking and behaving (the upper section of my underwater iceberg), he developed a behaviour model called the Improvement Kata.

-To help us develop our coaching skills, focussed on helping people think and act scientifically (the lower section of my underwater iceberg) he developed a set of concise questions called the Coaching Kata.
+To help us develop our coaching skills, focussed on helping people think and behave scientifically (the lower section of my underwater iceberg) he developed a set of concise questions called the Coaching Kata.

 I’ll cover both of these in future articles, but for now I hope this has helped clarify what Kata is and where it originated from.